wso2/docs-ei/en/micro-integrator/docs/develop/create-docker-project.md

                 <b>Required</b>.
 Select the base Micro Integrator Docker image for your solution.
 Use one of the following options:
                 <ul>
                     <li>
-                        <b>wso2/micro-integrator</b>: This is the community version of the of the Micro Integrator Docker image, which is stored in the <a href="https://hub.docker.com/r/wso2/micro-integrator">public WSO2 Docker registry</a>.
+                        <b>wso2/micro-integrator</b>: This is the community version of the Micro Integrator Docker image, which is stored in the <a href="https://hub.docker.com/r/wso2/micro-integrator">public WSO2 Docker registry</a>.
 This is selected by default.
                     </li>
                     <li>
                         <b>docker.wso2.com</b>: This is the Micro Integrator Docker image that includes <b>product updates</b>.
 This image is stored in the <a href="https://docker.wso2.com/tags.php?repo=wso2mi">private WSO2 Docker registry</a>.